starke-labs/vaults/README.md

 # Starke Finance Vaults

-A secure and flexible Solana program for managing token vaults with advanced features for DeFi applications.
+A secure and flexible Solana program for managing token vaults with advanced features for trustless DeFi applications.

 ## Overview